Meet Sophie

 Coaching

-I offer personal coaching services to individuals seeking to improve their personal and professional lives, specialising in supporting students and digital nomads.
+I offer personal coaching services to individuals seeking to improve their personal and professional lives, specialising in supporting ambitious students and digital nomads.

 Purpose-driven work